Find Trade Colleges

 There are 7,813 students at ICC in total, 2,484 are full-time undergraduates.
 The school has a student-to-faculty ratio of 16 to 1.

-Approximately 12% of the students who attend this school take out loans.
+Roughly 12% of students at ICC take out loans to pay for college.
 The typical student loan amount is $5,116 a year.
 ICC has a 3.4% student default rate.
 This is excellent when you compare it to the national rate of 10.8%.

 Private for-profit Public vs. Private